SalishSeaCast/docs/tides/storm_surge.rst

 What classifies as a storm?
 --------------------------------------

 How long is a storm?
+	Don't know yet...
+6 hours?
+12 hours?

 What is the water level elevation during a storm?
+	For now, I will say sea surface anomaly of over 20cm

 Does the storm affect the whole domain or does it not matter?
+	For now I will just look at Point Atkinson

 How to find storms?
 --------------------------------------